 Educators!
-The Alaska Department of Fish and Game has a wide variety of resources available for you.
-Bring a new dimension to your teaching with real animal furs; check out a complete teaching kit about aquatic insects or Alaska mammal skulls; find individual lesson plans or browse through our five volume curricula series about Alaska wildlife and ecology.
-Find resources about hunter education, firearms safety and the popular National Archery in the Schools Program, (NASP).
-Look around the site and take advantage of the multiple high quality resources that we offer.
-If you can’t find something or have questions, use our education contact list to find a wildlife or aquatic educator, or hunter education specialist in your area.
+The Alaska Department of Fish and Game has a wide variety of resources available to you.
+Bring a new dimension to your teaching with real animal furs; check out a complete teaching kit about Alaska mammal skulls or aquatic insects; find individual lesson plans or browse through our five volume curricula series about Alaska's wildlife and ecology (Alaska Wildlife Curriculum).
+Find resources about hunter education, firearms safety and the popular National Archery in the Schools Program (NASP).
+Take advantage of the multiple high quality, Alaska relevant resources that we offer.
+If you can't find something or have questions, use our education contact list to find a wildlife or aquatic educator, or hunter education specialist in your area.

 - Teaching Kits: Check out our hands-on materials, information and activities housed at various locations around the state.